-A The business organisation, its stakeholders and the external environment

-- 1. The purpose and types of business organisation

-- 2. Stakeholders in business organisations

-- 3. Political and legal factors affecting business

-- 4. Macroeconomic factors

-- 5. Micro economic factors

-- 6. Social and demographic factors

-- 7. Technological factors

-- 8. Environmental factors

-- 9. Competitive factors

-B Business organisational structure, functions and governance

-- 1. The formal and informal business organisation - 2.
+- A The business organisation, its stakeholders and the external environment - 1.
+The purpose and types of business organisation - 2.
+Stakeholders in business organisations - Political and legal factors affecting business - 4.
+Macroeconomic factors - 5.
+Micro economic factors - 6.
+Social and demographic factors - 7.
+Technological factors - 8.
+Environmental factors - 9.
+Competitive factors - B Business organisational structure, functions and governance - 1.
+The formal and informal business organisation - 2.
 Business organisational structure and design - 3.
 Organisational culture in business - 4.
 Committees in business organisations - 5.
-Governance and social responsibility in business

-C Accounting and reporting systems, controls and compliance
+Governance and social responsibility in business - C Accounting and reporting systems, compliance, control, technology and security - 1.
+The relationship between accounting and other business functions

-- The relationship between accounting and other business functions - 2.
-Accounting and finance functions within business organisations - 3.
-Principles of law and regulation governing accounting and auditing - The sources and purpose of internal and external financial information, provided by business

-- Financial systems, procedures and related IT applications - 6.
+- 2. Accounting and finance functions within business organisations - 3.
+Principles of law and regulation governing accounting and auditing - 4.
+The sources and purpose of internal and external financial information, provided by business - 5.
+Financial systems, procedures and related IT applications - 6.
 Internal controls, authorisation, security of data and compliance within business - 7.
-Fraud and fraudulent behaviour and their prevention in business, including money laundering.

-D Leading and managing individuals and teams

-- 1. Leadership, management and supervision

-- 2. Recruitment and selection of employees

-- 3. Individual and group behaviour in business organisations

-- 4. Team formation, development and management

-- 5. Motivating individuals and groups

-- 6. Learning and training at work

-- 7. Review and appraisal of individual performance.

-E Personal effectiveness and communication
+Fraud and fraudulent behaviour and their prevention in business, including money laundering. - 8.
+The impact of Financial Technology (Fintech) on accounting systems - D Leading and managing individuals and teams - Leadership, management and supervision - 2.
+Recruitment and selection of employees - 3.
+Individual and group behaviour in business organisations - 4.
+Team formation, development and management - 5.
+Motivating individuals and groups - 6.
+Learning and training at work - 7.
+Review and appraisal of individual performance. - 8.
+The application and impact of Financial Technology (FinTech) in accountancy and audit - E Personal effectiveness and communication